xGregoriusx/BI-in-practice/Qlik/General/Optomized Load.md

 - Using a DISTINCT LOAD

 It is important to remember that the DISTINCT will be processed *after* the LOAD.
+Meaning that all data will be loaded and then a Distinct of that data will be made.

 ```
 LargeTable: